 - Discounted membership to International Mtn.Biking Association – $5.00 off regular membership fee

 - Discounted membership to League of American Bicyclists – $5.00 off regular membership fee

-BRBC is 501 (c)(3) charitable non-profit organization and dues and
+BRBC is 501 (c)(3) charitable non-profit organization and donations are

-donations are tax deductible to the extent permitted by the IRS
+tax deductible to the extent permitted by the IRS.

 | Our website has many features.
 Please click on the link below to check them all out.
 Especially look at the Member Interests section that tells you how to get emails regarding rides and events that you may want to participate in.
 (Must be a member to subscribe to rides.)